-Memory Registers
+Memory Registers and GPI

 Use Mitto's memory registers to store and recall specific selections.
 For example, if you have four video interviews or windows up on your computer monitor, select window 1 and save that selection to Mitto's memory register 1.
 Window 2 to memory register 2, and so on.
 And you can pre-set a selection that shows two video windows together, a two-shot.
 This is great for an interview segment.
-Memory registers can be recalled from the BrightEye Mac/PC software.
+Memory registers can be recalled from the BrightEye Mac/PC software, or from an external GPI panel.
 You could even use this as a mini master control system and switch between eight different video sources from one computer.